benedekrozemberczki/shapley/docs/source/notes/introduction.rst

 Standardized dataset ingestion
 ------------------------------

-Shapley assumes that the weights in the game(s) are provided by a Numpy float array.
+Shapley assumes that the weights in the game(s) are provided by a ``Numpy float array``.
 This array is 2 dimensional, the first dimension corresponds to the games and the second one corresponds to the players.
-The quota for the games is set universally by a float value.
+The quota for the games is set universally by a ``float`` value.
 We assume that all of the games can be won by a certain coalition.

 Standardized output generation
 ------------------------------